PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 script | the JavaScript snippet to run text | the value to match with the result

-## Execute If Eval Script Contain
+## Execute If Eval Script Match

-Executes an action if the result of evaluating the specified JavaScript snippet contains the given value.
+Executes an action if the result of evaluating the specified JavaScript snippet matches the given value.
 The snippet may have multiple lines, but only the result of the last line will be returned.

  <p> Note that, by default, the snippet will run in the context of the "selenium" object itself, so <code>this</code> will refer to the Selenium object.
 Use <code>window</code> to refer to the window of your application, e.g. <code>window.document.getElementById('foo')</code> </p> <p> If you need to use a locator to refer to a single element in your application page, you can use <code>this.browserbot.findElement("id=foo")</code> where "id=foo" is your locator. </p>

 ### Usage

 `
-executeIfEvalScriptContain(action, script, text)
+executeIfEvalScriptMatch(action, script, text)
 `

 ### Parameters